Keselowski claims 6th win at Talladega with overtime pass

 Ford drivers took spots nine through 13 and the highest finishing Toyota driver was Christopher Bell in 17th.

-“I would have never dreamed I’d tie Jeff Gordon and Dale Earnhardt Jr. here,” he said.
+“I would have never dreamed I’d tie Jeff Gordon and Dale Earnhardt Jr. here,” Keselowski said.
 “That’s something.
 Those guys are really legends.”

 SIDELINED